 One of the most important decisions you will make as a graduate student is the selection of your Special Committee.
 This is because your Special Committee guides and supervises your program and your progress in it.
 The Special Committee consists of the thesis research supervisor (Committee Chairperson and your major professor or PI), a faculty member representing a minor subject and another faculty member from the Field of BMCB.
 (Occasionally, students include an extra faculty member on their Special Committee for additional expertise).

 The Director of Graduate Studies serves as temporary Chair for all first- year students.
-By the end of the first academic year (or August 1 at the latest), you should have chosen your Special Committee Chair.
+By March 15, you should have chosen your Special Committee Chair.
 You should work with your chair to determine the rest of the membership of your committee as soon as possible in order to complete all the requirements (in terms of courses) as soon as possible.
 The Graduate School requires that you have a full committee by the end of your third semester of registration (i.e. the end of the fall semester of your second year).

 The Special Committee system offers great flexibility to the Ph.D. program since it permits tailoring of the program to your specific interests.
 We encourage you to talk to other graduate students and faculty and to seek as much information as possible before selecting your committee members.
 Make an appointment to meet with each of your potential committee members and bring relevant materials to the meeting (e.g., curriculum vitae, course records, and summary of research plans if possible).
 Be prepared to discuss why he or she would be an appropriate committee member.
 It is important that you both understand each other’s expectations: what courses will they require, what assistance they can provide for certain experiments, etc.